 How do we prevent those fires and move into more controlled IT environment?

-To break the cycle and regain the control, we would suggest a three point, phased action plan:
+To break the cycle and regain control, we would suggest a three-point, phased action plan:

 1. Assessment and the analysis of the people, process, and technology areas.
 A few steps in this phase are:

-- Collect and analyze all of the issues that are affecting IT department on the daily basis
+- Collect and analyze all of the issues that are affecting the IT department on a daily basis

 - Review existing processes and documentation